-But the government in Berlin opposes moves toward a fiscal union, such as a common budget, a joint monetary fund and Eurobonds.
+But the government in Berlin opposes moves toward fiscal union, such as a common budget, a Monetary Fund and Eurobonds.
 It fears the money of German taxpayers would be used to bail out other countries, as happened with Greece during the European debt crisis.

 Moreover, the recent election weakened Chancellor Angela Merkel’s position.

 Britain, which has traditionally been wary of the EU, is now about to abandon it.
-Central and Eastern European countries do not generally favor the policies Macron has proposed.
+Central and Eastern European countries do not generally favor the policies Macron has put forward.
 Belgium and Luxembourg are pro-EU but too small.
 The Dutch and Scandinavians are ambivalent.

 That leaves Italy and Spain as the only potential partners.

 Until now, the former looked like the most viable option given its political weight and its support for EU reforms, but a Five Star-League government puts that at risk.